 Bring yourself mentally, deep into the chest muscles, feel them pulling/pushing and squeezing on every repetition.

-By making a constant, conscious effort to stay in tune with these muscles, this effectively helps take some stress off of the triceps and shoulders and keeps you focused on the areas of the pectoral muscles your trying to stimulate.
+Making a constant, conscious effort to stay in tune with these muscles effectively removes some stress from the triceps and shoulders allowing you to focus on the areas of the chest your trying to stimulate.